anasselhoud/AI-ChatBot/README.md

 # AI-MealBot
 An AI based Chatbot used for healthy meal propositions.
 I applied this AI project for Health meals recommendations.
 If you want to use the original code for other utilities, please contact me so I can help you to get and change the original database.

 I have linked this AI Bot with Discord.
+This option is nott included in the files "main.py" and "main-host.py" because the discord bot setup is required beforehand.
+Feel free to contact me or comment on issues page for help.

 ![Alt Text](https://media.giphy.com/media/hVlYEexgKvttKtqhFx/giphy.gif)